tanishqa2602/Sales_Prediction_using_Python_Tanishqa/README.md

 - Evaluation metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), and R-squared (R²) provide insights into model performance.
 - The scatter plot visualizes the relationship between actual and predicted prices.

-## Contribution
-Feel free to fork this repository, report issues, or submit pull requests to enhance the project.

-## License
-This project is licensed under the MIT License.

----
-Created by [Your Name]